EffahAdode3/Systemtracking/README.md

 Run the backend server:
 npm start

-Usage
-Access the application:

-The backend API will be running on http://localhost:3000.
 User Authentication:

 Register and log in as a client or staff member to access the system.